To provide education and empower Ugandan families to break the cycle of generational poverty.

 The Rural Education & Action for Development (READ) project, demonstrates that Education can play a part in changing communities as a key to breaking the cycle of generational poverty, elimination of gender inequality, prevention of unnecessary diseases and deaths, fostering a sustainable planet and promoting peace.
 Read more for updates

-We envision a day when all Ugandan households, working together in mutual understanding and collaboration with Government, Non-Profit Organisations (both within and outside Uganda), and business sector, will earn a minimum annual income of at least UGX 35,000,000 (USD 10,000), enabling them to access basic needs such as shelter, food, clothing, health, education and a decent form of transport.
+We envision a day when all Ugandan households will earn a minimum annual income of at least UGX 35,000,000 (USD 10,000), to meet their basic needs such as shelter, healthcare, food, clothing, and education to live healthy, and dignified lives.